 If your locations are flexible and you want to compare the cheapest roundtrip tickets from Chicago to Paris to the cheapest roundtrip tickets from Chicago to London on the same dates, you’ll have to run two separate searches.

-Viewing results on Priceline
+How to view results on Priceline flights

 The first thing you’ll see on the results page is a box that alerts you if other days nearby your dates might be cheaper.
 You’ll see date options, the lowest price, and how much you can save.
 Below that, you’ll see any Express Deals offered for your dates (more on that in a bit).